Akshay-Rohatgi/blog/_posts/2025-19-08-How-To-Win-CCDC.md

 As captain, I felt it was important for me to understand every major aspect of the competition, at least at a high level.
 I reasoned that it would be difficult for me to help manage my incoming Windows team, which was going to consist of two new students, without understanding it at a base level myself.
 In the same regard, I did my best to understand technologies that other team members specialized in, such as network firewalls or Kubernetes.
 Even if I didn’t fully understand how to deploy a multi-component application on Kubernetes, I understood the complexity of the service and the common pitfalls or vulnerabilities our team might run into.
 Essentially, having a broad perspective and understanding of the competition and what it entails was the core goal.

-Personally, I was able to assume this role with background knowledge the following background knowledge.
+Personally, I was able to assume this role with the following background knowledge.

 - **Linux**: I specialized in Linux for the six years I competed in CyberPatriot, and the previous year in CCDC.
 - **Windows**: Bits and pieces from former teammates who did specialize in Windows, previously had completed the OSCP, and building Windows boxes for mock competitions throughout the year.